 The EVO also ships with a full-color 7″ MATRIX touchscreen display, new Tri-Heat™ Enclosed Build Environment, an oversized air purifying system for active containment of UFP and VOC emissions, and dimmable, ultra-bright focused LEDs for observing part manufacturing.

 EVO's slew of industry-leading features are powered by a dramatically redesigned microcontroller.
-The only one of its kind in the industry, the GENESIS Board is a proprietary, automotive-grade 32-bit redundant embedded controller engineered for 3D manufacturing with more precision, greater control, and at double the speed of the commonly used RAMBo board.
+The only one of its kind in the industry, the bit redundant embedded controller engineered for 3D manufacturing with more precision, greater control, and at double the speed of the commonly used RAMBo board.
 Combined with a high-flow dual hot end, a high-torque cartridge-style planetary extrusion system, maintenance-free CNC-style linear precision guides, and an oversized stepper motor with an integrated stepper lead screw, the GENESIS Microcontroller makes the EVO the hands-down fastest, highest performing desktop additive manufacturing system in its class.